 Activities of Daily Living (ADLs) refer to six specific tasks of basic self-care:

-- Personal hygiene including bathing, grooming, nail care, and oral care.
+1. Personal hygiene: Bathing, grooming, nail care, and oral care.

-- Toileting: the ability to get on and off the toilet and cleaning oneself
+4. Toileting: getting on and off the toilet and cleaning oneself.

-- Ambulating: walking or otherwise being able to get around independently (for example with a wheelchair).
+6. Ambulating: walking or otherwise getting around independently (Ex: with a wheelchair).

-Instrumental Activities of Daily Living (IADLs) are more advanced activities related to independent living:
+Instrumental Activities of Daily Living (IADLs) are advanced activities related to independent living:

-- Transportation, either by driving or by organizing other means of transport.
+- Transportation, by driving or by organizing other means of transport.

 - Shopping for food, clothing, and other necessities.

-- Meal preparation including cooking and safely using kitchen equipment and utensils.
+- Meal preparation (cooking and safely using kitchen equipment and utensils).

-- Housework and home maintenance required to keep a tidy and hygienic place of residence.
+- Home maintenance to keep a tidy and hygienic place of residence.

-- Managing communication, such as the telephone and mail.
+- Managing communication, such as telephone and mail.

 - Taking medications in accurate doses and at appropriate times.

 The number and severity of a person’s ADL and IADL needs are used to determine the level of assistance required, as well as to determine eligibility for long-term care insurance benefits.
-Long-term care insurance policies require justification and documentation that the insured individual needs help with at least two (sometimes three) ADLs in order for the benefit to be effective.
-The new Medicare benefit for non-medical care available only through Medicare Advantage Plans beginning in 2019 will most likely also require the same.
+Insurance companies require justification and documentation that the insured individual needs help with at least two (sometimes three) ADLs in order for the benefit to be effective.
+The Medicare benefit for non-medical care available only through Medicare Advantage Plans will most likely also require the same.

 When an individual needs assistance with ADLs and IADLs.
-Also when general supervision is needed for persons with dementia or other cognitive deficiencies.
+Also when general supervision is needed for persons with Alzheimer’s disease, dementia, or other cognitive deficiencies.

 When regular in-home care is provided by family and close friends, respite care through a professional agency is a convenient and safe option for giving them a break from the emotional and physical demands of daily caregiving.